weitaichen/Frequency-Analysis-on-ScreenPrinting-Mesh/README.md

 * Build, run, and have fun! <br />

 ## Goal of this work
-* The goal of this program is to find and label mesh holes on screen printed sensors.
+* The goal of this program is to find and label mesh defects on screen printed sensors.
 The results of each step are shown below:

 * Input image
 <p align="center"><img src="/image/screenPrinting.png" height="45%" width="45%"></p><br />